Remember your excitement levels when you first started dating your partner and the emotional and physical rush you felt!

 And when you finally went to bed together…well, does the experience still make you weak in the knee?
 Were those your golden days of sex—when lovemaking was exciting, passionate, intense and something you couldn’t wait to do?
 But now, after a few years, a kid, a job, a mortgage, have things really changed?

 Maybe you’ve changed.
-Maybe your partner is still happy and expects to have sex as often as he shaves and expects fireworks, but for you sex has possibly become just one of the many chores on your to-do list.
+Maybe your partner is still happy and expects to have sex often but for you, sex has become just one of the many chores

 Where even if you have sex once a week, or even once every two weeks, you’re happy.
 Well, maybe not so happy.
 Maybe inside you’re wondering what is wrong with you that you don’t want to have sex as often as your partner.
 After all, it’s also possible some of your girlfriends complain about just the opposite: that they want to have sex more often than their partners!

 The irony lies in the fact that you still like making love.
-You usually climax and have an orgasm, you always feel more relaxed afterward, and the two of you definitely feel closer in the days that follow.
+You usually climax and have your release, you always feel more relaxed afterward, and the two of you definitely feel closer in the days that follow.
 So what the hell is going on?

 It’s possible you are changing and you and your partner have some differences.
 One way to put this into perspective and dig the answers is to think about how you and your partner differ in other ways.
 He likes to play golf every weekend; you’d rather pick up a book or catch up on TV.
 You could enjoy going out and he would rather be home.
 Get the picture?
 Truth is you are different when it comes to your individual sex drives.